 See synced resources for more information about what resources are synced.

 In addition to the synchronization of virtual and host cluster resources, the hypervisor proxies certain Kubernetes API requests to the host cluster, such as pod port forwarding or container command execution.
 It essentially acts as a reverse proxy for the virtual cluster.

 Cluster-Scoped Resources: Certain resources live globally in the cluster, and you can’t isolate them using namespaces.
-For example, installing istio or any other operator in different versions is not possible within a single cluster.
+For example, installing different versions of an operator at the same time is not possible within a single cluster.

-Shared Kubernetes control plane: the API server, etcd, scheduler, and controller-manager are shared in a single Kubernetes cluster.
-Request or storage rate-limiting based on a namespace is very hard and faulty configuration might bring down the whole cluster.
+Shared Kubernetes Control Plane: The API server, etcd, scheduler, and controller-manager are shared in a single Kubernetes cluster across all namespaces.
+Request or storage rate-limiting based on a namespace is very hard to enforce and faulty configuration might bring down the whole cluster.